superfaceai/station/README.md

 $ yarn test:with_new_traffic
 ```

-This command run tests without live traffic, similar as `yarn test`, but uses new recordings instead of default ones (if present).
-New recordings are always newly recorded traffic that does not match the default old one and are located next to the old one with suffix `-new`.
+Similar to `yarn test`, run tests against a mock server with prerecorded traffic, but use any available new recordings instead of default ones.
+New recordings are created by `yarn test:record` when the newly recorded traffic doesn't match the old one.
+New recordings are located next to old ones with suffix `new`.

 ### Test and replace old recording with new one

+> **Warning**
-**⚠️ This command should be run only when you’re sure that tests are passing with new recordings → `yarn test:with_new_traffic`**
+> Run this command only when you're sure the tests pass with the new recordings (using `yarn test:with_new_traffic`).

 ```shell
 $ yarn test:update_traffic
 ```

-This commands run tests with mocked traffic, but also replaces old recording with new one (if present) before loading recordings - this means that tests are run with mocked new traffic already.
+Replace the old traffic recordings with new ones (if present) and run tests using these new recordings.

 ### Test with live traffic with development reporting